telefonicaid/fiware-orion/doc/manuals-ld/contextServer.md

     "http://BROKER_IP:BROKER_PORT/ngsi-ld/v1/contexts/xxx-yyy-zzz..."
 ]
 ```
-In this example, the first item in the context URL array is the URK of the core context.
+In this example, the first item in the context URL array is the URL of the core context.
 As the core context is downloaded when the broker first starts up, it will always be the first in the list.
 The second and the third URLs are contexts that the broker downloaded on demand, as the contexts were used as part of a request,
 while the fourth URL is a user created context - you can see that as the IP and port are the brokers IP and port,